 Small-scale innovations to reduce energy poverty

 Excited to have been in New York for Global Goals Week to host The Future of Intergenerational Unity!
 One issue that will always be a core part of my work is on youth and future generations.
-I have been incredibly humbled to have been invited throughout my career to speak up about equity for youth (or SDG18 for the fans of Global Futurist Initiative 😉) even down to its definition of what young people mean by being heard.
+I have been incredibly humbled to have been invited throughout my career to speak up about equity for youth even down to its definition of what young people mean by being heard.

 The Domer Dozen honors outstanding graduates ages 32 and younger for their significant contributions and extraordinary dedication to learning, service, faith, and work — four areas in which the Notre Dame Alumni Association seeks to help alumni thrive.
 The program is a signature initiative of YoungND, the Alumni Association’s young alumni group.
 The 2024 honorees were selected for their incredible achievements in education, health care, international relations, religious life, entrepreneurship and public service, among other areas.
 They were chosen by a selection committee consisting of the YoungND board, University officials, and Alumni Association staff, who considered 91 nominees this summer and evaluated them based on a weighted ranking system and their contributions in their respective fields.